 - A lumbar puncture, otherwise known as a spinal tap.
 This procedure does not endanger the child and is currently the only way to diagnose meningitis.

 - Urine tests.
 This is done to check if their urinary tract has been infected.

 - A chest X-Ray to examine whether the lungs are infected or not.

 - A CT scan, which is occasionally needed if more serious symptoms like brain abscesses, tumours, or increased brain pressure present themselves or are likely symptoms.

 In cases of bacterial meningitis, the doctor will usually prescribe antibiotics via an IV drip to improve the child’s condition before diagnosis, especially if there is blood poisoning.
 These antibiotics will be based on bacteria which other children suffer from when they have meningitis and what kind of antibiotic resistance profiles are known in the surrounding area.

 Once doctors have a better understanding of what kind of bacteria is causing meningitis and what antibiotics they are not resistant to, they will modify the treatment plan accordingly.
 Also, if your child is allergic to these antibiotics, doctors will prescribe a suitable alternative so that these antibiotics won’t trigger an unwanted reaction.

-You might see doctors or medical professionals nursing the child in a head up position of 20–30° in a quiet environment.
-This is done to lower intercranial pressure, and may include intubation and sedation if it complements the current treatment plan.
+You might see doctors or medical professionals nursing the child in a head-up position of 20–30° in a quiet environment.
+This is done to lower intracranial pressure and may include intubation and sedation if it complements the current treatment plan.

 Unlike bacterial meningitis, viral infections are much less serious.
 No medication is needed.
 Viral meningitis can be treated at home and will likely clear itself in two weeks with enough rest.
 If the pain becomes unbearable, painkillers and other medicines can be prescribed to ease symptoms.